DELICIOUSLY DUTCH! PEPERNOTEN

 The history of pepernoten

-The origin of pepernoten dates back to the Middle Ages, when expensive spices such as cinnamon, cloves, and nutmeg slowly found their way to the Netherlands.
-Bakers began experimenting with these spices and created a type of spiced bread dough with honey.
-This resembles the earliest form of the pepernoot.
+The origins of pepernoten can be traced back to the Middle Ages, when expensive spices such as cinnamon, cloves and nutmeg gradually arrived in the Netherlands through international trade.
+Bakers began experimenting with these new ingredients and created a spiced dough made with honey.
+This is believed to be the earliest version of the pepernoot.

-The classic pepernoot developed early on, while the round, crunchy kruidnoot emerged much later.
-Since people refer to both treats as “pepernoten,” the two types are often confused.
-Yet each has its own flavour, history, and charm — and both remain an essential part of the Sinterklaas season year after year.
+The original pepernoot developed relatively early, while the round and crunchy kruidnoot appeared much later.
+Because many people refer to both as "pepernoten", the two are often confused.
+Despite this, they each have their own flavour, history and character, and both remain an essential part of the Dutch Sinterklaas tradition.

 HOW ARE PEPERNOTEN MADE?